What We’ll Cover:

 - Advertising on TikTok

-The caveat?
-It’s a really young demographic; 66% of users are under 30, and the content that does well here might look a bit different than what you might post on other channels.
+It’s a really young demographic; with the majority of users in the 18-24 age range.
+This means the content that performs well on TikTok might look a bit different from more traditional digital marketing channels.

 While the platform represents a major opportunity to reach Gen Z consumers on their terms, brands need to be really deliberate in how they approach their marketing strategy.